gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 Commands
 ^^^^^^^^

-Commands are callable instance attributes of a Commands class instance (i.e. :class:`open_gopro.api.ble_commands.BleCommands` or :class:`open_gopro.api.wifi_commands.WifiCommands`), thus they can be called directly:
+Commands are callable instance attributes of a Messages class instance (i.e. :class:`~open_gopro.api.ble_commands.BleCommands` or :class:`~open_gopro.api.http_commands.HttpCommands`), thus they can be called directly:

 .. code-block:: python

     with GoPro() as gopro:
         gopro.ble_command.set_shutter(Params.Toggle.ENABLE)
-        gopro.wifi_command.set_shutter(Params.Toggle.DISABLE)
+        gopro.http_command.set_shutter(Params.Toggle.DISABLE)

 Statuses
 ^^^^^^^^

-Statuses are instances of a BleStatus(:class:`open_gopro.api.builders.BleStatus`).
+Statuses are instances of a BleStatus(:class:`~open_gopro.api.builders.BleStatus`).
 They can be read synchronously using their `get_value` method as such:

 .. code-block:: python